 The Master of Arts in Pastoral Ministry prepares you for professional roles of Christian service within a faith community or in other settings where people are in need.
 Pastoral ministers are privileged to walk with people at significant moments of their lives – sacramental preparation, the passages of youth and young adulthood, illness, bereavement, trauma, loss, birth, and death.
 They serve in parishes, hospitals, hospice centers, nursing facilities, prisons, and on campuses.
 A great need going forward, especially as our society ages, is for certified lay chaplains to bring the presence of Christ to the aged, the imprisoned, the dying – all those facing the great mysteries of life’s journey.
 If you feel the call to offer your gifts and talents in order to make a difference where there is great need, consider Pastoral Ministry at Madonna.

 Pictured here with therapy dog “Winston,” Marianne, MAPM '14, was hired by Beaumont Health, Dearborn, as a Staff Chaplain immediately after graduation.
-She was instrumental in developing a bereavement program for the hospital, which includes a holiday grief workshop, a memorial tree, and a 6 week bereavement support group running several times per year.
+She was instrumental in developing a bereavement program for the hospital, which included a holiday grief workshop, a memorial tree, and a six-week bereavement support group running several times per year.
 As the designated Palliative Care Chaplain at her hospital, she visited patients every day who were at the end of their lives, providing them an outlet and support for the difficulties they faced.
-After serving in that role for several years, she is now Manager of Spiritual Care for the Detroit East Region of the Ascension Heathcare System.
+After serving there for several years, she became Manager of Spiritual Care for the Detroit East Region of the Ascension Heathcare System, in which role, she was responsible for the management of four hospital spiritual care departments.
+She is currently the Regional Coordinator of the Perinatal/Infant Bereavement Program for Corewell Health East Region, a program that covers eight acute-care hospitals.

 “My Madonna education is the reason I have achieved my career goals.
 Since graduating from Madonna, I have been a healthcare chaplain, which is what my intention was when I joined the MAPM program.
 While there, I also obtained the Graduate Certificate in Bereavement.
 I am Board Certified, as well as Advanced Certified in Palliative and Hospice Chaplaincy – an elite designation, and I am one of only 25 such chaplains in the country" -- and the only one in the state of Michigan.